tarunyaa/neuro42-projects/README.md

 <span style="color:green">Designed a PCB for it</span>.

 ### Final Project
-Two mplifier versions are required: <span style="color:green">power amplifier for the transmission line and low noise amplifier for the receive line</span>.
+Two amplifier versions are required: <span style="color:green">power amplifier for the transmission line and low noise amplifier for the receive line</span>.
 These are meant to replace the currently used amplifiers in the transmit and receive line respectively, as they’re expensive.
 They both are required to produce a <span style="color:green">gain of around - 18.0 dB and the low noise amplifier is required to have low noise figures of around 0.6 dB</span>.
 This is difficult as Amplifier ICs for the MRI’s 3 MHz operating frequency are not available on the market due to lack of demand.
 Most ICs operate at higher frequencies for wirless applications.
 To circumvent this problem,
 1. Amplifier <span style="color:green">ICs</span> whose operating frequencies are higher were investigated
 2. Amplifiers were designed <span style="color:green">from scratch</span>